Sampling Event Data

 A. The classic example is sub-sampling of a larger plot.
 To group all (child) sub-sampling events under the (parent) sampling event, the parentEventID of all sub-sampling events must be set to the eventID of the (parent) sampling event.
 To be valid, all parentEventIDs must reference eventIDs of records defined in the same dataset.
 Otherwise, the parentEventID must be globally unique identifier (e.g. DOI, HTTP URI, etc) that resolves to an event record described elsewhere.
 Ideally, all (child) sub-sampling events share the same date and location as the (parent) event it references.

 A. Step 1: Include sampling event records even if the sampling yielded no derived species occurrences.
 This allows species absences to be inferred.
-This example sampling event dataset from Norway demonstrates how this looks.
+This example sampling event dataset from Norway (also on GBIF.org) demonstrates how this looks.

 Alternatively, you can make species absences explicit by adding a species occurrence record for each species that could have been observed at the time and place of sampling, but was not observed, by setting the following fields: